- Donor-Advised Funds

-NPT-UK is NPT’s first international affiliate.
+NPT Transatlantic is NPT’s international affiliate.
 It was founded in 2013 in London and shares the mission of providing philanthropic expertise to donors, financial institutions, foundations and charities, enabling them to realize their philanthropic aspirations.
-NPT-UK is an independent UK registered charity and is a UK/US dual qualified charity.
-As a dual qualified charity, NPT-UK offers donors who pay taxes in both countries the ability to claim UK tax relief and receive a tax deduction in the US.
-Learn more about NPT-UK at www.nptuk.org.
+NPT Transatlantic is an independent UK registered charity and is a U.S. public charity, recognized by the IRS as a disregarded entity of National Philanthropic Trust.
+As a dual-qualified charity, NPT Transatlantic offers donors who pay taxes in both countries the ability to claim UK tax relief and receive a tax deduction in the U.S. Learn more about NPT Transatlantic—and its partner organization NPT UK, a donor-advised fund service for global donors who wish to base their giving in the UK—at www.nptuk.org.

-NPT offers designated funds for individual, corporate or foundation donors who wish to make a single charitable gift or recurring gifts to one specific charity.
-Nonprofit organizations can also establish designated funds at NPT.
-NPT can accept charitable donations on their behalf, including illiquid gifts.
-Designated funds are similar to donor-advised funds (DAFs), except designated funds are established to support specific charities.
-In addition, eligible individuals can make a charitable IRA rollover contribution into a designated fund, which is not permissible into a DAF.
+A designated fund is similar to a donor-advised fund (DAF), except that it is established to support one specific charitable organization.
+NPT offers designated funds for individual, corporate or foundation donors who wish to make either a single charitable gift, or recurring gifts to a particular charity.
+Nonprofit organizations can also establish designated funds at NPT; NPT can then accept charitable donations on their behalf, including illiquid gifts.
+Designated funds are also useful for eligible individuals who wish to make a charitable IRA rollover contribution, which is not permissible into a DAF.